reigningforest/reigningforest/README.md

-- Where I am at: Northwestern's Masters of Science in Machine Learning and Data Science (MLDS) Program
+- Where I am at: Northwestern's Masters of Science in Machine Learning and Data Science (MLDS) Program (Graduating Dec 2025)
-- What I do: I am learning all about Machine Learning Models and Data Analysis and currently applying these learnings in an Industry Practicum!
+- What I do: I am learning all about Machine Learning Models and Data Analysis!
-- Interests: LLMs and NLP for electronic health records (EHR) and Computer Vision.